open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/storage/s3/index.md

 Find more information on [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

 - **Assume Role Session Name**: An identifier for the assumed role session.
 Use the role session name to uniquely identify a session when the same role is assumed by different principals or for different reasons.

 By default, we'll use the name `OpenMetadataSession`.

 Find more information about the [Role Session Name](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html#:~:text=An%20identifier%20for%20the%20assumed%20role%20session.).

 - **Assume Role Source Identity**: The source identity specified by the principal that is calling the `AssumeRole` operation.
 You can use source identity information in AWS CloudTrail logs to determine who took actions with a role.

 Find more information about [Source Identity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html#:~:text=Required%3A%20No-,SourceIdentity,-The%20source%20identity).

-- **Database (optional)**: The database of the data source is an optional parameter if you would like to restrict the metadata reading to a single database.
-If left blank, OpenMetadata ingestion attempts to scan all the databases.
-- **S3 Staging Directory (optional)**: The S3 staging directory is an optional parameter.
-Enter a staging directory to override the default staging directory for AWS Athena.
-- **Athena Workgroup (optional)**: The Athena workgroup is an optional parameter.
-If you wish to have your Athena connection related to an existing AWS workgroup add your workgroup name here.
-- **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Athena during the connection.
-These details must be added as Key-Value pairs.
-- **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Athena during the connection.
-These details must be added as Key-Value pairs.
-  - In case you are using Single-Sign-On (SSO) for authentication, add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "sso_login_url"`
-  - In case you authenticate with SSO using an external browser popup, then add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "externalbrowser"`

 {% /extraContent %}